When I went to Syria (on a group 'adventure' tour) the sandstone was glowing against the brightest of blue skies.

 Krak des Chevaliers is one of the most important preserved medieval castles in the world.
 The site was first inhabited in the 11th century by Kurdish troops , but in 1142 it was given to the order of the Knights Hospitaller, by Raymond II, Count of Tripoli, which was the name of the state, formed after the first Crusade.

-Notable, are the ruins at Ebla.
-Ebla really is ancient.
+The most ancient Syrian ruins are at Ebla.
 It began as a small settlement in the Early Bronze Age (c.
 3500 BC), developed into a trading empire and went through two more incarnations until its final destruction by the Hittites in 1600 BC.

 The ancient city of Palmyra was glorious from above and below.
 This is what UNESCO says: